rseah145/smw-term2/lesson_8/Theory.md

 <br>

-Typical configuration uses a Win Server with 2 NICs
+Typical Win Server configuration to be used as a VPN server uses 2 NICs